2 ML Systems

 - Cloud ML remains essential for tasks requiring massive computational power or large-scale data analysis.

-- Edge ML is ideal for applications needing low-latency responses or local data processing.
+- Edge ML is ideal for applications needing low-latency responses or local data processing in industrial or enterprise environments.

 2.2 Cloud ML